Compliance tab

 - No collaborators have been removed and re-added without signing again.

-- You refreshed the page after the last signature to allow the signed PDF to generate.
+- You refreshed the page after the last signature to allow the button state to update.

 When a collaborator's 2257 status shows as missing, ask them to complete the verification flow using the 2257 section on their compliance card.